Ccheef/A-B-Testing-Project/README.md

-A/B Testing to Determine an Effective Approach to Reduce Early Udacity Course Cancellation
+A/B Testing for Udacity's Free Trial Screener
 ==========================================================================================

 Experiment Overview